kratisto/docs/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 No additional steps are required to link a user to the bucket, as all users of your Public Cloud project will automatically have access to all containers in Local Zones.

 **5\.
-Versionning, encryption and bucket name**
+Versioning, encryption and bucket name**

 Finally, enable or disable object versioning and data encryption, and name your bucket.
 Note that the bucket name must be unique across all buckets in your Public Cloud account and must meet the following conditions:

 - Between 3 and 63 characters
-- Consist only of lowercase letters, numbers, dots (.), and hyphens (-)
+- Consist only of lower case letters, numbers, dots (.), and hyphens (-)
-- Must start and end with lower-case alphanumeric characters (a to z and 0 to 9)
+- Must start and end with lower case alphanumeric characters (a to z and 0 to 9)

 ![S3 compatible bucket name](images/s3-bucket-name.png)